ptitSeb/box64/docs/COMPILE.md

 #### for M1

-Only test on Asahi for now, using the default "16K page" kernel
+Only test on Asahi with Fedora, using the default "16K page" kernel

 ```
 -D M1=1 -D CMAKE_BUILD_TYPE=RelWithDebInfo